dataforseo/TypeScriptClient/docs/classes/BacklinksPageIntersectionInfo.md

 > **`optional`** **domain\_from\_rank**: `number`

+domain rank of the referring domain indicates the rank of the domain at the time our crawler last saw the backlink;
-domain rank of the referring domain domain_from_rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article
+domain_from_rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article